Skip to content

 Competition

 Because of economies of scale, the Lancashire Watch Company struggled to compete with the larger American and Swiss factories.
-One of the reasons it may have struggled is due to the number of movement type and models it made, which probably created many manufacturing complications and a reduction of potential profits.
-For example, the 1898 price list describes eleven models, each with six cases sizes.
+One of the reasons it may have struggled is due to the number of movement types and models it made, which probably created many manufacturing complications and a reduction of potential profits.
+For example, the 1898 price list describes eleven models, each with six case sizes.
 This would require 66 separate sets of tooling.
 Re-setting equipment to cater for each model would have taken time and reduced production volumes.
 Additionally, the company struggled with debt and some dubious accounting activities.

 The Lancashire Watch Company made itself the prisoner of potential demand for a huge number of specific consumer requirements.
 This made it difficult for them to focus on the development of new manufacturing technologies and production and marketing strategies.
 What the firm needed was a narrow range of standardised and mass-produced products for sale.
-The reality was, they were unable to compete against the Swiss and American watch manufacturers that had abandoned old production technologies and had modernised their business practices.
+The reality was, that they were unable to compete against the Swiss and American watch manufacturers that had abandoned old production technologies and had modernised their business practices.

 The end